 For more information about this process, visit this Web page.

 The $76 million Willow Oaks Revitalization Project, a public-private partnership sponsored by the Greensboro Housing Authority and the City of Greensboro, transformed the obsolete Morningside Homes and the surrounding Lincoln Grove area into a vibrant, mixed-income, mixed tenure, mixed-use community of choice.

 The planning process for this new community brought together more than 50 entities, including the City, GHA, lead developer Mid-City Urban, LLC, public housing and community residents, neighborhood activists, local non-profit and for-profit builders, Bennett College, NC A&T State University, and a host of service providers.

 A comprehensive redevelopment plan was adopted in July 2000.
 (See link below.)

 Willow Oaks represents the best planning practices for the 21st century.
 A mixed-income resident base has created the foundation for the new community.
 Rental and owner-occupied units appeal to a wide spectrum of income levels.
 A mixed-use land plan mingles single family and attached housing throughout the neighborhood.
 Block-faces have a seamless look, regardless of whether units are rented or owner-occupied.

 Phase I housing construction is essentially complete.
 About 210 units of the multi-family are leased with waiting lists.
 Construction of the community / childcare building is complete.
-Phase II Infrastructure construction is substantially complete and single-family housing production is underway.
-Planning is also underway for the land in Phase III and the commercial / retail component of the Willow Oaks Village Center.
-Willow Oaks is well on its way to being one of the most livable and desirable neighborhoods in Greensboro.

 Map of Willow Oaks